-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Guidelines.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the compliance requirements of the Proposition A and Proposition C revenues and expenditures.
 Accordingly, this report is not suitable for any other purpose.

-Torrance, California November 8, 2021
+Torrance, California November 17, 2022

-14 Whatson Rice, LLP
+Watson Rice, LLP

-Los Angeles County Metropolitan Transportation Authority Proposition A and Proposition C Special Revenue Funds Summary of Current Year Audit Findings For the Fiscal Year Ended June 30, 2021
+Los Angeles County Metropolitan Transportation Authority Proposition A and Proposition C Special Revenue Funds Summary of Current Year Audit Findings For the Fiscal Year Ended June 30, 2022